 In case you were wondering, there is an app for this too.
 It’s called Procrastination.

 Personally, I find exercise to be the most helpful stress reliever of them all.
-After a good run where I push my boundaries and my mind, body, and soul feels clear and happy.
+After doing some exercise – that I usually find on YouTube – where I push my boundaries and my mind, body, and soul feels clear and happy.
 Don’t underestimate the power of endorphins- these natural uplifting hormones produced by your nervous system help you feel more confident, content, and creative.
 There are many ways to up your natural endorphin production, and exercise is an important one.
 If you’re sitting at a desk for hours attempting to be productive, your endorphin level is probably at a low- get up and get active to get your blood pumping, along with your creative flow.